Itinerary: Riviera of Conero, Ancona, Portonovo, Sirolo, Numana

 Conero Riviera, the jagged coastline between Ancona - Numana

 Riviera of Conero is a stunning, jagged and rocky stretch of the coast that extends from Ancona to Numana in the Marches region.
-It is about 20 kilometers long featuring the wide promontory of Mount Conero (pic nr°1) that overlooks the Adriatic Sea and the namesake Riviera.
+It is featuring the wide promontory of Mount Conero (pic nr°1) that overlooks the Adriatic Sea and the namesake Riviera.

 The rocky coast, rich in beautiful inlets, marine caves, and pebbly beaches (some of them can be reached on foot or by boat only) is surrounded by lush vegetation and a stunning natural environment.
 In Mount Conero area nature lovers can walk along romantic vineyards, olive groves or among the green forests of Mediterranean trees, such as cane-apple trees, mastic trees, holm oaks, and others.
 Since 1987, the whole area has been part of Regional Park of Conero.